-No. Compliance Criterion SF MF LF Intent and Clarification Dairy Amendment & Guidance e 2.3.1: All workers are allowence of the employer, and hav 2.3.1.a The employer does not interfere with the rights of freedom of association and collective bargaining.
-C-Y0 C-Y0 C-Y0 The intent of this criterion includes that: Representatives of worker organizations have free access to workers; Workers have the right to choose their representatives to take part in any negotiations, without external interference; Worker organizations have the right to affiliate with national and international worker organizations; The employer does not obstruct workers' right to collectively negotiate wages and working conditions; Management representatives or their allies do not interfere with or attempt to control activities, meetings, assemblies, or demonstrations of workers; and, Management does not favor one worker organization over another.
+No. Compliance Criterion SF MF LF Intent and Clarification ve 2.3.1: All workers are allowed to esta ence of the employer, and have the righ endent worker organization of their own choosing, which is free from ning.
+2.3.1.a The employer does not interfere with the rights of freedom of association and collective bargaining.
+C-Y0 C-Y0 C-Y0 The intent of this criterion includes that: Representatives of worker organizations have free access to workers, within reasonable limits (e.g., scheduling visits to a worksite); Workers have the right to choose their representatives to take part in any negotiations, without external interference; Worker organizations have the right to affiliate with national and international worker organizations; The employer does not obstruct workers' right to collectively negotiate wages and working conditions; Management representatives or their allies do not interfere with or attempt to control activities, meetings, assemblies, or demonstrations of workers; and, Management does not favor one worker organization over another.
 This criterion covers any type or form of trade union, worker committee, or worker organization.
+2.3.1.b The employer does not discriminate or retaliate against trade union members or workers who have attempted to form or join a trade union or other worker organization.
+C-Y0 C-Y0 C-Y0 Management does not punish, threaten, intimidate, harass, or bribe trade union members or worker representatives.
+It is recommended that the employer keep records for all cases of dismissal of union or workers' organization members including the reason for dismissal.
+This information can be shared with auditors to demonstrate compliance.